Bio

 Some time ago, in a city high in the Andes, Lenin dreamed of playing his music in a faraway land.
 Meanwhile, in a tiny apartment in Boston, Emily wrote songs and dreamed of meeting a musician from another corner of the world.

 One day Emily was offered a free ticket to hear a traveling Peruvian band at the Berklee Performance Center in Boston.
-Late to the performance, and without her glasses, her ears were drawn to the haunting flute and guitar melodies, played by a hypnotic and talented musician.
-A week later, Emily heard Lenin play again in Harvard Square.
+Late to the performance, her ears were drawn to the haunting flute and guitar melodies, played by a hypnotic and talented musician.
+A week later, by chance, Emily encountered Lenin again.
 They began to spend time together whenever he was in town, combining Northeast nature songs with melodies and instruments from the mountains of Peru.

 The result of those first several years was “Street Songs and Meadow Music, Volume I,” a soft, somatic sound that, when allowed, gives the listener an experience similar to drinking a home brewed, mildly psychotropic beverage that is synched with the pulse of the earth.